Our News

 ‘Financial penalties must be significant’

-Trent Hancock, principal lawyer at Victorian firm McDonald Murholme, was less sympathetic to Mr Calombaris’ business MAdE Entertainment, suggesting the $200,000 penalty amounted to “a slap on the wrist” compared to the extent and size of the underpayments.
+A principal lawyer at Victorian firm McDonald Murholme, was less sympathetic to Mr Calombaris’ business MAdE Entertainment, suggesting the $200,000 penalty amounted to “a slap on the wrist” compared to the extent and size of the underpayments.

 “The undertaking reveals that 515 current and former employees across six separate venues were short-changed on their entitlements between 2011 and 2017.
-These underpayments continued even after the Fair Work Ombudsman had warned at least one of the venues about an underpayment of entitlements as early as October 2015,” Mr Hancock said.
+These underpayments continued even after the Fair Work Ombudsman had warned at least one of the venues about an underpayment of entitlements as early as October 2015,” they said.

 The lawyer did, however, call the move to have Mr Calombaris become part of the Fair Work Ombudsman’s education efforts on compliance “unprecedented”.